15 Tips For Growing Beautiful Orchids Indoors

 It is recommended to use a bark potting mix to ensure good air circulation around the roots.

 Because of their epiphytic nature, orchids need a lot of air circulation around their roots.
-As such, regular potting mix will hold too much water and most likely cause the roots to rot.
+A regular potting mix will hold too much water and most likely cause the roots to rot.
 The objective in choosing a potting medium is to mimic the growing conditions of the plant in its native habitat.

 Orchid bark potting mix is commercially available at most landscaping and gardening stores, but if you like to mix your own, they are predominantly made up of bark mixed with a bit of charcoal and pumice or sponge rock.

 Some orchids may come potted in sphagnum moss or peat moss.
 These mosses tend to hold more moisture and inhibit air circulation around the roots of the plant.
-They are good for growing and propagating young plants, but mature plants store water well and do better with either a moss/bark mixture, or no moss at all.
+They are good for growing and propagating young plants, but mature plants store water well and do better with either a moss/bark mixture or no moss at all.

 Choose the Right Container